Typical0/Windows11-Debloat-Guide/README.md

 ```
 Get-AppxPackage -AllUsers *WebeEperience* | Remove-AppxPackage
 ```
 When it's done removing, log out of your account, and log back in.
-You shouldn't have Widgets option in Settings.
+You shouldn't have Widgets option in taskbar settings.

 ### Microsoft Store
 In the PowerShell, type: <br>